First-Year Students Link

-If you have completed fewer than 40 credits, you are welcome to apply to reside in University housing unless you have a family (spouse/children) or plan to commute from the permanent home of your immediate family (parents/guardians).
+You are welcome to apply to reside in University housing unless you have a family (spouse/children) or plan to commute from the permanent home of your immediate family (parents/guardians).
 Housing for transfer students is located within South Campus apartments or Skyhalls on a space-available basis.

 Accessing Your Housing ApplicationLink

 - Accept your offer of admission by submitting the Admission Acceptance Form and your advance tuition payment and advance housing payment (if you plan to apply for University housing) by the date specified in your letter of admission.

 - Access your official Syracuse University email account.

 - Complete your housing application once you have received an email from the Housing Office confirming your MySlice Student Services access to the housing application.

 All residence halls are coeducational (coed) and include several floor plan configurations (coed by wing, by floor, or by alternating rooms).
 All residence halls have either single-gender shared bathrooms or individual private floor bathrooms.

 Residence hall rooms vary in size and living style, facilities, and room types:

 - Open-double: A room shared with one roommate.